Anti Slavery and Human Trafficing Directive

 Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

-A signed copy of this policy is retained at MPL offices.
+A signed copy of this policy is retained at MPL offices and also here.